jasonpincin/eventuate/README.md

 Valid options are:

+* requireConsumption - throw an error if a produced event is not consumed, useful for error producers
 * monitorConsumers - [default: `true`] `true` or `false`, see "unmonitored eventuate" below

 ### event(consumer)

 Consume events with the `consumer` function, which should have the signature `function (data) {}`.
 When an event is produced, it will be passed to the consumer function as the first and only argument.

 When invoked this way, the return value of `event()` is undefined.

 ### var promise = event()

 When `event()` is invoked without a consumer, it returns a `Promise` object representing the next produced event.

 ### event.produce(data)

 Produce an event.
 All `event` consumer functions will be called with `data`, and the `Promise` representing the next event will be resolved with `data`.
+If the `requireConsumption` option was provided, and nothing consumes the data, an error will be thrown.

 ### event.removeConsumer(consumer)

 Remove the formerly added `consumer`, so that it will not be called with future produced events.

 ### event.hasConsumer

 Property containing value `true` or `false`, indicating whether or not the event has a consumer.
 This will also return true if there is an outstanding promise.

 ### event.consumerAdded([consumer])

 Unmonitored eventuate representing additions of consumers.
 Any consumers of `consumerAdded` will be invoked with the consumer added to the `eventuate`.
 As this is an eventuate itself, it will return a promise that will resolve to the next consumer added if no `consumerAdded` consumer is provided.

 If the consumer added to the `eventuate` was a promise, the consumer passed to the `consumerAdded` consumer will be undefined.

 Example: